twilio/twilio-video-app-android/README.md

 This project maintains Google AOSP formatted code.
 Before submitting a pull request, make sure to run `./gradlew spotlessApply`

 Incorrectly formatted code submitted as a pull request will fail during the build phase.

+## Generating TwilioException.java
+Platform specific error codes are housed in `TwilioException.java`.
+We use an internal repo to keep track of the error codes across all SDK platforms.
+To update `TwilioException.java`, simply navigate to the `scripts/` directory and run `./gen_errors.sh`.

 ## Code of Conduct

 This project adheres to the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
 By